-The Medicare Part A (HI) Trust Fund will be solvent until 2030, which is four years longer than was projected last year.
-In 2030, payroll taxes alone are estimated to be sufficient to cover 85 percent of HI costs.
+The Medicare Part A (HI) Trust Fund will be solvent until 2030, which is the same as was projected last year.
+In 2030, payroll taxes alone are estimated to be sufficient to cover 86 percent of HI costs.

 Solvency has improved by 13 years from the date that was projected before enactment of the Affordable Care Act.
 This legislation improved Medicare's financing by reducing the rate of increase in provider payments, phasing out overpayments to Medicare Advantage plans and increasing Medicare payroll taxes for high-income individuals and couples.

-Medicare spending decreased slightly as a share of the economy.
-The Trustees project that Medicare’s costs (for both the HI and SMI Trust Funds), which were 3.5 percent of gross domestic product (GDP) in 2013, down from 3.6 percent in 2012, will grow to 5.2 percent of GDP in 2035, down from last year’s estimate of 5.6 percent.
-This increase is because the number of people receiving benefits will grow as the baby boom generation retires.
-Thereafter, Medicare’s costs are projected to grow more slowly, to 6.9 percent of GDP in 2088.
-Again, these increases are lower than what was projected before enactment of health care reform when Medicare’s costs were projected to grow from 3.5 percent of GDP in 2009 to 11.3 percent of GDP in 2083.
+Medicare spending remained stable as a share of the economy.
+The Trustees project that Medicare's costs (for both the HI and SMI Trust Funds), will grow from 3.5 percent of gross domestic product (GDP) to 5.6 percent of GDP in 2040.
+This increase occurs because the number of people receiving benefits will grow as the baby boom generation retires.
+Thereafter, Medicare's costs are projected to grow more slowly, to 6.0 percent of GDP in 2089.
+Again, these increases are lower than what was projected before enactment of health care reform when Medicare's costs were projected to grow from 3.5 percent of GDP in 2009 to 11.3 percent of GDP in 2083.

-Costs for Part B (SMI Trust Fund) are growing due to the aging population and rising health care costs.
-Part B spending, which was 1.5 percent of GDP in 2013, is projected to increase to 3.2 percent in 2088.
-Although costs are projected to rise, the increases are lower than those projected before enactment of the Affordable Care Act – i.e. that costs would rise to 4.5 percent of GDP in 75 years.
+Costs for Part B (SMI Trust Fund) are growing due to the aging population and rising health care costs, but long-term projects are lower than last year.
+Part B spending, which was 1.5 percent of GDP in 2014, the same as it was in 2013, is projected to increase to 2.4 percent in 2089.
+Last year, it was projected to increase to 3.2 percent in 2088.
+These increases are lower than those projected before enactment of the Affordable Care Act – i.e. that costs would rise to 4.5 percent of GDP in 75 years.

 Medicare Part B Premium and Deductible